aleszu/12monkeys/README.md

 ### Overview
--Full story is a flask application.
+Full story is a flask application.
--If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.
+If you are reading one story, this application will help you find stories that are on similar topics, but with dissimilar ideas.

 ####Human-centered design
 Pam is a 20-year-old college student in D.C.